ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_7.rst

 Command Line
 ============

-* Python 3.9 on the control node node is a hard requirement for this release.
+* Python 3.9 on the controller node is a hard requirement for this release.
 * At startup the filesystem encoding and locale are checked to verify they are UTF-8.
 If not, the process exits with an error reporting the errant encoding.
 If you were previously using the ``C`` or ``POSIX`` locale, you may be able to use ``C.UTF-8``.
 If you were previously using a locale such as ``en_US.ISO-8859-1``, you may be able to use ``en_US.UTF-8``.
 For simplicity it may be easiest to export the appropriate locale using the ``LC_ALL`` environment variable.
 An alternative to modifying your system locale is to run Python in UTF-8 mode; See the `Python documentation <https://docs.python.org/3/using/cmdline.html#envvar-PYTHONUTF8>`_ for more information.